 EMERGING AND FRONTIER MARKETS.
 Your trust may invest in certain securities issued by entities located in emerging and/or frontier markets.
 Emerging markets are generally defined as countries in the initial states of their industrialization cycles with low per capita income.
 Frontier markets countries are those emerging market countries that are considered to be among the smallest, least mature and least liquid.
 The markets of emerging markets countries are generally more volatile than the markets of developed countries with more mature economies.
+Emerging market companies are also subject to a greater risk of market closure or manipulation, less liquidity, limited reliable access to capital and exchange delistings.
+Differences in applicable regulatory, accounting, auditing and financial reporting and recordkeeping standards create difficulties in evaluating emerging market companies due to lower quality or less available financial information.
+Additionally, the rights and remedies available to investors in emerging market securities may be more limited than those available for investments in more developed markets.
 Frontier market countries may be less politically stable and have lesser financial and reporting regulation than emerging market countries.
 In addition, all of the risks of investing in foreign securities described above are heightened by investing in emerging or frontier markets countries.
+The limitations associated with investments in emerging and frontier market companies could impact your trust's ability to achieve its investment objective.